MohamedNHagag/MohamedNHagag/README.md

 - 🎓 I'm a 4rd-year Computer Science and AI student at Benha University.
 - 📊 I work as a Data Analyst Intern at CognoRise InfoTech.
-- 🤖 Passionate about turning data into actionable insights and building ML models.
+- 🤖 Experienced in building end-to-end Machine Learning solutions, from data preprocessing to model deployment.
-- 🌱 Currently diving deeper into AI and Machine Learning projects.
+- 🌱 Currently expanding my expertise in Deep Learning and Neural Networks.
  - 💼 Seeking opportunities in Data Science, ML, or AI roles.